bhavikbhagwani/groupprojectG30/README.md

         python -m pydoc -w dice

-This will HTML documents inside doc/pydoc
+This will create HTML documents inside doc/pydoc
-Open the generated html documentation in your web browser.
+You can open the generated html documentation in your web browser.

-(make sure you are in the 'pig directory when running all these commands')

 To generate UML diagrams you can just type

         make pyreverse

-(make sure you are in the 'pig directory when running all these commands')

 This will generate UML diagrams inside doc/pyreverse

-To run both pydoc for all classes/files in directory and pyreverse for UML diagram, there is a target for both these things in the Makefile by typing
+To run both pydoc for all classes/files in directory and pyreverse for UML diagrams, there is a target for both these things in the Makefile by typing

         make pdoc